untile/github-changelog-generator/README.md

 In monorepos, it is necessary to add labels to PRs because it is the way to identify the changes and generate separate changelogs for each package.
 For example, using the labeler https://github.com/actions/labeler

 ### `--output`, `--stdout`
 You can specify a path to a changelog file using the `--output` option.
-If the file already exists, the new changelog will be appended to the top.
-If used with `--rebuild`, the file will be overwritten.
+If the file already exists, it will be overwritten.
+If used with `--latest`, the new changelog will be appended to the top.

 ```sh
 $ yarn github-changelog-generator --future-release 1.0.0 --output CHANGELOG.md